codio-content/Linux-File_System_Commands/.guides/content/Creating-multiple-files-3f12.md

 Similar to the `mkdir` command, the `touch` command accepts any number of arguments referring to the file name to be created.

-Lets add 4 empty files to our web project directory simultaneously.
+Let's add 4 empty files to our web project directory simultaneously.

 Make sure you are on the _workspace_ directory and execute the following: